Many garages are home to workbenches or makeshift art studios. Others give shelter to jet skis, cars or stuff that was cluttering up the house.

 They were minted in different years and rose to prominence in different corners of the economy, but they all have one thing in common — their founders launched them from garages.

-In 1995, Princeton graduate Jeff Bezos started the online bookstore in his home garage.
-He always had a vision for Amazon to be “an everything store.”
-In those early days, however, the servers to facilitate transactions required so much power that even the use of a hairdryer could blow a fuse.
+In 1995, Princeton graduate Jeff Bezos started an online bookstore in his home garage — his vision was for Amazon to be “an everything store.”
+In those early days, however, the servers used to facilitate transactions required so much power that even a hairdryer could blow a fuse.

 The garage space provided him with the means to store goods, conduct transactions and send shipments.
 In the first few months of operation, Amazon had shipped items to 45 different countries.